tylrodg/direct-output-head-prototype/README.md

 ```
 $ python3 pull.py
 ```
-The will ask a few questions before retrieving the files.
+The program will ask a few questions before retrieving the files.